 How to care for the birds in autumn

-Autumn is a great time to plant a variety of garden plants to support the birds.
-There’s’ a huge range of trees and shrubs that will provide vital food and shelter throughout the autumn and winter for the birds and look great too.
-Plant crab apples, rowans, cotoneasters, pyracantha and other good food plants for birds.
-Plant mixed hedging plants as a garden boundary instead of fencing and be sure to provide a constant supply of quality food and water.
+Autumn is a great time to get a variety of garden plants in the ground to support the birds.
+There’s a big range of trees and shrubs that will provide vital food and shelter throughout the colder months for the birds and look great too.
+Plant crab apples, rowans, cotoneasters, pyracantha and other fruiting plants for garden birds.
+Add mixed hedging plants as garden boundaries instead of man-made fencing and be sure to provide a constant supply of quality food and water.

 Comings and Goings

 We recommend you face the entrance away from the prevailing wind and fit metal guards to the entrance holes to prevent predators from gnawing the wood to gain access.
 Angle the box slightly so that any rainwater falls away, rather than into the nesting area which can lead to damp and disease.

 After this hot summer maintain the habit of giving garden birds a fresh, clean source of drinking and bathing water.
 Even as the weather cools, birds need to drink and bathe to stay hydrate and maintain their feathers.
 A purpose-made birdbath is a good choice; just replenish the water daily especially in freezing weather, or add a water drinker that hangs at the feeding station.

 Keep your birdbath and drinkers hygienically clean using a dedicated wildlife disinfectant to prevent bacteria and disease spreading.
 Position your water source in a safe, open spot so that predators can’t prey on the birds while birds’ attention is diverted.